mozhgan-ghasemzadeh/Simple-javasript-quiz/README.md

-# Simple-javasript-quiz
-Simple javasript quiz
+#Simple capital of countries quiz